STUDENTS & PATIENTS

 - 3:45pm – 4:00pm – Quantifying disease extent throughout the course of P/P therapy – Jun Yamagami, MD, PhD, Keio University, Tokyo, Japan

-- 4:00pm – 4:15pm – Quality of life in P/P and its utility as a clinical trial endpoint – Victoria Werth, MD, University of Pennsylvania, Philadelphia, USA
+- 4:00pm – 4:15pm – Assessing the “Quality” of Quality of Life Surveys in Autoimmune Blistering Disease – Victoria Werth, MD, University of Pennsylvania, Philadelphia, USA

 - 4:15pm – 4:45pm – Panel discussion of P/P enrollment and clinical trial instruments